ardanlabs/gotraining/topics/language/exporting/README.md

 * We import packages to access exported identifiers.
 * Any package can use a value of an unexported type.
 * Package design and understanding the components you need is critical.
+* Go has given up one feature (cyclic imports) in favor of another one (simple and correct initialization).

 ## Design Guidelines